 Room and Board

-Full room and board is provided by Zrinyi Miklos National Defense University in Budapest.
+Housing is provided by Zrinyi Miklos National Defense University in Budapest.
 Participants are normally housed in single rooms in the officers' quarters.
 Many rooms come equipped with a small refrigerator and television.
-Board includes two meals daily, with many affordable eating options available for the remaining meal.
+The university provides meals at discount pricing for breakfast and lunch (~$2 per meal), with many nearby affordable eating options available for the remaining meal.
 The University is on a central metro line, with easy access to the city center.
 Many grocery stores, restaurants, and markets are within walking distance of the University.
-Housing in Vienna and Graz will be in hotels.
+Housing in Vienna and Prague will be in hotels.

 Academic and Cultural Program